boldpunk/scandiweb/README.md

-This is Test Task for Junior Developer position by Saidakbar
+# This is Test Task for Junior Developer position
+by boldpunk

 Web app ver.
 1.0